aayush1205/muCLIar/README.md

 [![Development Stage](https://img.shields.io/badge/Development-v.1.0.1-blue)]() [![License](https://img.shields.io/github/license/aayush1205/muCLIar)](https://github.com/aayush1205/muCLIar/blob/master/LICENSE) [![Issues](https://img.shields.io/github/issues/aayush1205/muCLIar)]() [![Stars](https://img.shields.io/github/stars/aayush1205/muCLIar?style=social)]()

+**Imp: Multiple new features are added.
+Do consider uninstalling once and installing the fresh version.**

 Coffee, Music and Code!
 What else could we developers ask for?

 But then, long gone are days of slow internet and locally stored songs. **muCLIar** is a command line utility that lets you play the song you wish to listen to, directly through your command line. muCLIar lets you log in to **Youtube** and hence plays your "similar song" playlist as well, so you can search a song and then enjoy the mood for a long while.